Stamping Architectural Objects onto Toposurface in SketchUp

 Let's continue to stamp our architectural objects onto our toposurface.
 So let's zoom out so we can see our carousel.

-Now zooming out a bit so I can see both my topography surface and my object, I will click on the stamp tool and then click on my object I want to stamp and then click on the surface of where I want that object profile to be stamped to.
-And then I want to leave a little bit of space above the side right about there.
+Now zooming out a bit so I can see both my topography surface and my object, I will click on the Stamp tool and then click on my object I want to stamp and then click on the surface where I want that object profile to be stamped.
+And then I want to leave a little bit of space above the side, right about there.
 Now I want to scale this again.

-So selection tool, select this curved edge and then go into my scale tool.
+So Select tool, select this curved edge, and then go into my Scale tool.
 I could rotate down to the bottom and then pull this up to about 0.01.
-I see that this geometry is blue and I want it to be white so I can right click reverse face, right click reverse face.
+I see that this geometry is blue and I want it to be white, so I can right-click, Reverse Face, right-click, Reverse Face.
 Next I want these edges to be softened, but before I soften those edges, I need to bring in my carousel to align with this edge.

 Learn SketchUp